 The School of Health and Behavioural Sciences delivers some of the most popular degree programs at USC.
-Students receive state-of-the-art teaching and training facilities located within the Health and Sport Tower while the Sunshine Coast region benefits from a greater number of better trained professionals and world class research in the fields of health and sport sciences.
+Students receive state-of-the-art teaching and have access to leading edge training facilities while the region benefits from a greater number of better trained professionals and world class research in the fields of health and sport sciences.

 The School’s teaching, research and outreach focuses on the prevention of disease and disability to improve quality of life by influencing the practices of the consumer and/or the provider.
 Research concentrates on the discovery of new knowledge and the application of new knowledge to programs, policies and practice.

 Head of School